 The parliamentary service is a high-achieving and professional organisation.
 We are not civil servants; we provide impartial support to the Parliament and its Members and not the Scottish Government.
 The Scottish Parliamentary Corporate Body is responsible for providing the Parliament with the property, staff and services required for the Parliament’s purposes, in accordance with the Scotland Act 1998.
 It is made up of five Members elected by the Parliament and the Presiding Officer.
 The Corporate Body delegates the day-to-day running of the Parliament to the Clerk/Chief Executive.
 The Clerk/ Chief Executive is assisted by the Leadership Group in setting the strategic direction for the parliamentary service and for creating the conditions that help to promote a positive workplace culture.
 You can view the organisational chart and you can read about the Parliamentary offices.

 The underlying goal of all our work is to make a positive difference to the lives of the people of Scotland.
-We’re committed to improving the way in which we involve people in our work.
-This means putting people at the centre of everything we do.
+Our People and Culture Strategy puts people at the centre of everything we do.
 Our approach requires each of us to value people with different backgrounds, perspectives and experiences and demonstrate this commitment in our daily activities.
+Colleagues can find out more about the People and Culture Strategy on our intranet.

 Measuring our effectiveness